segment-integrations/analytics-ios-integration-nielsen-dtvr/README.md

 The Nielsen App SDK as of version 6.0.0.0 is compatible with iOS 8.0 and above.

 The Segment-Nielsen DTVR SDK is not available through [CocoaPods](http://cocoapods.org) trunk due to Nielsen's SDK being in a private spec repo.
-To install the Segment-Nielsen-DTVR pod, add the following line to your Podfile:.
-Add the following line to your Podfile:
+To install the Segment-Nielsen-DTVR pod, add the following line to your Podfile:

 ```ruby
 pod "Segment-Nielsen-DTVR", :git => 'https://github.com/segment-integrations/analytics-ios-integration-nielsen-dtvr.git', :tag => '1.0.0'